praxder/site-www/src/web/js-interop/index.md

 package, also known as `dart:js_interop`.
 Web developers can benefit from using external JS libraries in their Dart code, without having to rewrite anything in Dart.

-// *Not sure if we want to actually put this on the page, but to summarize:*

-This page introduces our JS interop model, walks through a brief example showing just how easy JS interop with Dart is, highlights the major features of our JS interop strategy, and then summarizes the rest of our docs on JS interop so you know where to go next.

 ## Static interop